allenyin-pge/notes/TIMP-CE-Roamdap.md

-# TIMP-CE Roamdap
+# TIMP-CE Roadmap

 Overhauling the entire risk model process is unrealistic, disruptive, and prone to errors.
-We should insert changes in steps, in modular ways such that improvements to the process and risk models is __incremental__ and __measureable__.
+We should insert changes in steps, in modular ways such that improvements to the process and risk models is __incremental__ and __measurable__.

 The main stages of TIMP Risk Management we should focus on include:

 - Data gathering
 - Data integration
 - Model run